 People who want to make eco-friendly, non-chemical choices with their yarn may want to consider looking for organic cotton yarn.
 A soft, affordable choice is Simply Cotton Organic, available as a worsted weight yarn.
 It is an unbleached, undyed yarn that you could opt to dye yourself or to work within its natural "marshmallow" color.
 This is not a good choice for people who want a big color range and don't want to dye their own but it is a perfect choice for people seeking organic cotton for crochet.

 Paton's Grace Mercerized Cotton

 Most of the cotton that people buy for crochet today is unmercerized but you should know about mercerized cotton as well.
 This type of yarn takes dye well, creating a lustrous shine that is beautiful to work with.
 Mercerized cotton was used in vintage thread crochet and can still be found today in brands like Paton's Grace.
 You get about 130 yards per ball, and you'll notice that it is more expensive than other types of cotton yarn.

 It's a Wrap by Red Heart

-When looking for cotton yarn, consider not only 100% cotton, but also cotton blends.
-It's a Wrap is a soft blend of 50% cotton, 50% acrylic.
-It's a Wrap is a super light weight yarn in color ways that create their own ombre.
+When looking for cotton yarn, consider not only 100 percent cotton but also cotton blends.
+It's a Wrap is a soft blend of 50 percent cotton and 50 percent acrylic.
+It's a Wrap is a super lightweight yarn in colorways that create their own ombre.
 These are perfect for one-skein shawl projects that change color from top to bottom.
 You get 1100 yards in one ball, which can be used to inexpensively complete a whole project.